-- (1) For the purposes of this Act, a person is a permanent resident at a particular time if and only if: - (a) the person is present in Australia at that time and holds a permanent visa at that time; or - (b) both: - (i) the person is not present in Australia at that time and holds a permanent visa at that time; and - (ii) the person has previously been present in Australia and held a permanent visa immediately before last leaving Australia; or - (c) the person is covered by a determination in force under subsection (2) at that time. - (2) The Minister may, by legislative instrument, determine that: - (a) persons who hold a special category visa or a special purpose visa; or - (b) persons who have held a special category visa; or - (c) persons who are present in Norfolk Island or the Territory of Cocos (Keeling) Islands;
+- (1) For the purposes of this Act, a person is a permanent resident at a particular time if and only if: - (a) the person is present in Australia at that time and holds a permanent visa at that time; or - (b) both: - (i) the person is not present in Australia at that time and holds a permanent visa at that time; and - (ii) the person has previously been present in Australia and held a permanent visa immediately before last leaving Australia; or - (c) the person is covered by a determination in force under subsection (2) at that time. - (2) The Minister may, by legislative instrument, determine that: - (a) persons who hold a special category visa or a special purpose visa; or and who satisfy specified requirements are, or are during a specified period, persons to whom this subsection applies.

+- (b) persons who have held a special category visa; or - (c) persons who are present in Norfolk Island or the Territory of Cocos (Keeling) Islands;